 Save all your records

-Within 24 hours after you e-file your tax return, you can track it on the IRS website or on the IRS app.
+Within 24 hours of e-filing your tax returns, you’ll be able to track your return either on the IRS website or through the IRS app.

 Income Tax Hacks: How to Save Time, Trouble & Money